All Products

 Disrupted

 Search Views cannot detect direct data replacement or repair in a partition.
-Data in other partitions is unaffected.
-Rebuild the Search View after performing these operations.
+Other partitions are unaffected.
+Rebuild the Search View after these operations.

-To modify a Search View's synchronization structure, such as by adding a new field, rebuild it by creating a new index and a new view.
-After the new Search View is fully synchronized and verified, you can switch your application's query traffic to the new index.
+To change a Search View's synchronization structure (for example, add a field), create a new index and a new view.
+After the new view is fully synchronized and verified, switch your application's query traffic to the new index.

 Note

-Online changes to an existing Search View without rebuilding it are not currently supported.
+Online changes to an existing Search View are not currently supported.
+You must rebuild the view.

-Example: Add a new column to the shop.user table and rebuild its Search View.
-Suppose an existing Search View synchronizes the shop.user table (including the id, name, phone, gmt_create columns) to an index named user_v1.
-To add a membership_level column without disrupting online queries:
+Example: Add a membership_level column to the shop.user table and rebuild its Search View.
+Assume an existing Search View synchronizes the shop.user table (columns: id, name, phone, gmt_create) to an index named user_v1.
+To add the column without disrupting online queries:

 1. Create a new index: On the PolarSearch node, create a new index named user_v2 that includes the new membership_level field in its mapping.